-Management Issues s.36(3)(b) objectives and s.36(3)(c) means of s.36(3)(d) manner of performance targets achievement of objectives assessment of performance Encourage use of the reserve To encourage, promote and Ensure pedestrians can Park is well used by a range of facilitate recreational, cultural, access the open space user groups social and educational unimpeded. pastimes and activities.
-Facilities on the reserve To provide for passive and Maintain pathway to an Facilities maintained as active recreational activities or appropriate standard for use. required. pastimes and for the casual playing of games.
+Management Issues s.36(3)(b) objectives and s.36(3)(c) means of s.36(3)(d) manner of performance targets achievement of objectives assessment of performance Encourage use of the reserve To encourage, promote and facilitate recreational, cultural, social and educational pastimes and activities.
+Ensure pedestrians can access the open space unimpeded.
+Park is well used by a range of user groups

+Management Issues s.36(3)(b) objectives and performance targets s.36(3)(c) means of achievement of objectives s.36(3)(d) manner of assessment of performance Facilities on the reserve To provide for passive and active recreational activities or pastimes and for the casual playing of games.
+Maintain pathway to an appropriate standard for use.
+Facilities maintained as required.
 No negative reports from park users.
-Improvements and To improve the land in such a By generally maintaining the Park is well maintained, neat, maintenance to the reserve way as to promote and area in a neat, tidy and safe tidy and safe.
+Improvements and maintenance to the reserve nprovements and To improve the land in such a Park is well maintained, neat, tidy and safe.

-Management Issues s.36(3)(b) objectives and performance targets s.36(3)(c) means of achievement of objectives s.36(3)(d) manner of assessment of performance facilitate its use to achieve the other core objectives for its management. condition in accordance with Council's Service Level Agreement (SLA).
-Undertake appropriate maintenance to facilities.
 The reserve is maintained in accordance with Council's SLA for the site.
 Park is well used by a range of user groups.
 Inspections are made by appropriate Council staff when required.